trigeorgis/mdm/README.md

 A pretrained model on 300W train set can be found at: https://www.doc.ic.ac.uk/~gt108/theano_mdm.pb

 # Training a model
+Currently the TensorFlow implementation does not contain the same data augmnetation steps as we did in the paper, but this will be updated shortly.

     # Activate the conda environment where tf/menpo resides.
     source activate menpo